 Studies suggest MSM may play a role in supporting immune response to stressors and combating related oxidative stress within the body.3

 MSM supports both collagen and keratin, which are needed for strong, healthy hair.3

 For more on the benefits of MSM, read MSM Benefits: Joint Health & Beyond.

 For most of us, a single 500 mg serving of supplemental MSM each day provides an adequate supply of elemental sulfur to prevent deficiency, as well as support the normal production and maintenance of healthy connective tissues and beautiful, strong hair, skin and nails.

 MSM is commonly supplemented in doses between 500 mg – 6,000 mg per day, and this range has a great safety record.
 Some studies and trials have involved higher intakes of MSM, but it’s best to stay well within demonstrated safe ranges unless directed by a physician.

 Overall, MSM is very safe.
-Toxicity studies in animals have shown its as safe as pure water, and there are no reported allergic responses.1,2 That said, the above mild adverse reactions can occur with high doses, and should be reported to your primary healthcare provider.
+Toxicity studies in animals have shown it to be as safe as pure water, and there are no reported allergic responses.1,2 That said, the above mild adverse reactions can occur with high doses and should be reported to your primary healthcare provider.

 MSM Supplements for Joint Health

 Here are the dosage recommendations for three of our popular MSM products: